Consecutive real quadratic fields with large class numbers: Proof of Theorem

-\section{Proof of Theorem \ref{T1}}
+\section{Proof of Theorem \ref{TG}}

-Our goal is to find $k+1$ consecutive integers $d,d+1,\dots,d+k$ for which we can control the size of the class number of the associated quadratic field.
-To this purpose, we place ourselves in a one-parameter family given by
+As anticipated in the introduction, we want to apply Dirichlet's class number formula.
+Therefore, our goal is to find consecutive integers for which we can control the size of the regulator and of the discriminant in the associated quadratic fields, as well as the associated $L$-functions.